sidchopra13/Blog-Gen/README.md

 <!-- What's next for Blog-Gen -->
 ## What's next for Blog-Gen 🙌
 Improving UI is the next step for this application.
+You can expect register and login functionality in next version of this web application.
 I would also like to hear any reviews, feedback or suggestions from you!

 <!-- CONTACT -->
 ## Contact 😎